Nandi Resistance

+The Nandi Resistance (1890–1906), also known as the Anglo-Nandi War or the Kalenjin Resistance, was a major military conflict in the Rift Valley region of present-day Kenya.
+It was waged by the Kalenjin people, predominantly the Nandi section, alongside the Kipsigis against British colonial occupation.
+This struggle represented the earliest, most prolonged, and one of the most effective military resistances against British colonial expansion in the territory that would later become "British East Africa" (the East Africa Protectorate).
+Lasting nearly two decades, this fierce opposition significantly delayed British efforts to establish administrative control over the Western Highlands.
+Nandi warriors effectively employed guerrilla warfare tactics.
+They frequently targeted and sabotaged the construction of the "Iron Snake" (the Uganda Railway), stealing telegraph wires and attacking supply lines.

+Map of British East Africa, published in 'The Man Eaters of Tsavo' (1907), by Emery Walker.

+The resistance was led by the Orkoiyot (the community's spiritual and military leader), Koitalel Arap Samoei.

 Background

 In the later decades of the 19th century, at the time when the early European explorers started advancing into the interior of Kenya, Nandi territory was a closed country.
 Thompson in 1883 was warned to avoid the country of the Nandi, who were known for attacks on strangers and caravans that would attempt to scale the great massif of the Mau.

 Nandi suspicion was not without cause.
 Like many other indigenous cultures, Kalenjin prophets foretold the coming of the white man and among the Nandi, Mongo and the Orkoiyot Kimnyole's prophesies were the most notable examples.
 Mongo was more detailed in his account, foretelling the arrival of the white people and warning against fighting them for they were powerful.
 Kimnyole, before his execution only predicted that the confrontation would have a significant impact on the Nandi.
 Fresh with their victories against their neighboring tribes and the Arabs however, the Nandi believed that they would succeed in protecting their homelands.

 Seven years after Thompson's foray, only three small European caravans including his, had entered Nandi but no significant contact had been made.
 The only solid information was gathered from the Maasai who Hannington related regarded the Nandi tribe "to be the most difficult to deal with for its fighting powers".